 How to celebrate National Science Day

-Generally, the celebration includes public speech, talk shows, science exhibitions based on themes and concepts, live projects and researches demonstration, along with debates, quizzes, lectures, and much more science-related activities.
+Generally, the celebration includes public speeches, talk shows, science exhibitions based on themes and concepts, live projects, and researches demonstrations, along with debates, quizzes, lectures, and much more science-related activities.
 Also, various awards are given by the government and non-government bodies to recognize the efforts of individuals for the popularization of science in the country.

 The day is celebrated as a science carnival, recognizing the scientific activities and programs in the country through the participation of students from schools and colleges, along with scientists from the state and national faculties.
 These events organized during this National Science Day celebration provides a platform for various newcomers/scientists to start their career in the field of science.

 Words of the great scientist of India Dr. CV Raman.